doctorfree/lazyman.dev/_tabs/install.md

 Lazyman requires Linux or macOS, git, and the Bash shell version 4 or later.

+- Unix/Linux/macOS
 - Neovim 0.9 (automatically installed if not found)
-- Unix/Linux/macOS
-- Bash version 4 or later
+- Bash version 4 or later (automatically installed if not found)
 - Git

 ### macOS users

 Even the latest versions of macOS ship with Bash 3.2 which dates from 2007.
-Update your system to use a modern Bash with Homebrew:
+The Lazyman initialization process will update your system to use a modern Bash with Homebrew:

 ```bash
 brew install bash
 ```

-After installing Bash with Homebrew, make sure it is found first in your PATH.
+The initialization process also makes sure it is found first in your PATH.
 For example, `export PATH="/usr/local/bin:${PATH}"` or `export PATH="/opt/homebrew/bin:${PATH}"`.

 ## Installation